DSCI-310-2025/dsci-310-group-14/README.md

     From the `Files` panel of the Rstudio, open `covid_analysis.qmd` from the root folder.
 You can run our analysis by running `covid_analysis.qmd`.

-- A list of the dependencies needed to run your analysis
+- A list of the dependencies needed to run the analysis, given the `rocker/tidyverse:4.4.3 image`:
-  - R (4.2.2)
-  - tidyverse
+  - remotes
-  - tidymodels
+  - tidymodels (version 1.3.0)
-  - ggplot2
-  - GGally
+  - GGally (version 2.2.1)
-  - rmarkdown
-  - docker
+  - tidyverse (pre-installed in rocker/tidyverse image)

 - The names of the licenses contained in `LICENSE.md`